DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

--   *Particle Lights For ENB - Undead Creatures* in *CREATURES* - `Default undead eyes, weaker lightning for ghosts, a patch for Cannibal Draugr, red skulls, Solstheim version of the patch`, then delete `Clutter` folder inside _Meshes_;
+-   *Particle Lights For ENB - Undead Creatures* in *CREATURES* - `Default undead eyes, weaker lightning for ghosts, a patch for Cannibal Draugr, blue skulls, Solstheim version of the patch`;

 -   *Simple Children - Patches* in *APPEARANCE* - `Bruma, Helgen Reborn, Interesting NPCs, Moon and Star, The Forgotten City, Wyrmstooth,